 I live in a small house in the middle of St. Paul.
 The house has what is called “a three season porch.”
 In Minnesota, this means if you are lucky you might use if for a month of spring and a month of fall along with the summer.
 But with the help of a heating pad and lots of goose down, I am able to use it from April through November.
 I use the porch for my morning meditation, which, now that I am retired, often extends for hours.

 The porch looks out on an old elm tree, one of the few Dutch Elm disease survivors in the area.
 Other than that, the view from my porch is pretty ordinary.
 Across the street are the simple houses of my neighbors with cars parked in front.
 In the morning, I watch the kids as they run off to school and the parents as they trudge to work.
-The Elm is always full of squirrels and a variety of birds come and go.
-In the spring, large flocks of warblers occasionally descend on the elm during migration, and for a few days each year a pilgrimage of Brown Creepers moves through, each flying in low and ascending up the bark as if in homage.
+The elm is always full of squirrels and a variety of birds come and go.
+In the spring, large flocks of warblers occasionally descend on the elm during migration, and for a few days each year a pilgrimage of brown creepers moves through, each flying in low and ascending up the bark as if in homage to the tree.

 Sometimes I think how nice it would be to look out over the ocean, or at least a lake or pond.
 Or perhaps look out on mountains, or even a great stretch of prairie.
 I do understand why people go to great lengths and expense to purchase a property where every day they can look out on such scenery.
 Yet, I love the simple view from my porch, which is why I try to extend its period of use as long as possible.